 The true essence of Lake Charles, Louisiana, is seeded in culture, luxury, and outdoor explorations.
 With more than 75 annual festivals and events, you’ll see why this comfortably sized city has earned the title of Louisiana’s Playground.
 Located in the Southwest Louisiana region, Lake Charles is fun, festive, and full of good food.
 Known for its warm Southern hospitality, the welcoming spirit of locals radiates through the community.
 It’s not enough to know that the city exists; it’s the kind of destination you want to experience first-hand.
-In honor of National Plan for Vacation Day, here are 23 reasons why you should plan a vacation to Lake Charles in 2023:
+Here are 23 reasons why you should plan a vacation to Lake Charles in 2023:

 Louisianans love to party year-round, but it’s safe to say that Mardi Gras is the most popular party throughout the entire state.
 In Southwest Louisiana, Mardi Gras is observed from Twelfth Night to Fat Tuesday with parades, events, food, costumes, and more.
 Here are some of the bucket list-worthy Mardi Gras events you have to attend: Iowa Chicken Run, Mardi Gras Royal Gala, The Main Event, Second Line Stroll, and Children’s Mardi Gras Parade.